ind1010/detectron2/README.md

-**Now**

-This repository contains a previous version of Detectron2's Mask R-CNN

-**Previously**

-This repository contains an implementation of a modified RPN for segmenting serial image datasets.
+**This repository contains an implementation of a modified RPN for segmenting serial image datasets.**

-The original Detectron2 repository is [here](https://github.com/facebookresearch/detectron2).
+**The original Detectron2 repository is [here](https://github.com/facebookresearch/detectron2).**

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >